Tampongate: Background and context

 The scandal was made public in the United Kingdom on 17 January 1993 by the Sunday People and the Sunday Mirror although by then Australian magazine New Idea and a German tabloid had reported on the matter.
 The tapes were of a six-minute telephone conversation between the Prince of Wales and his then-mistress recorded on the evening of 18 December 1989, while Parker Bowles was at her home and Charles was at a friend's country house.
 The tape suggested the reported sexual intimacy between the two was long-standing.

 In the conversation, which was recorded by a radio amateur who happened to detect the call using a high-tech scanning device, Charles and Camilla joked about the then-prince's wishes for an even closer relationship:

-Charles: Oh.
+Prince Charles: Oh.
 God.
 I'll just live inside your trousers or something.
 It would be much easier!

 Camilla: What are you going to turn into, a pair of knickers?
 Oh, You're going to come back as a pair of knickers.

-Charles: Or, God forbid a Tampax.
+Prince Charles: Or, God forbid a Tampax.
 Just my luck!

 Camilla: You are a complete idiot.
 Oh, what a wonderful idea.

-Charles: My luck to be chucked down the lavatory and go on and on forever swirling round on the top, never going down.
+Prince Charles: My luck to be chucked down the lavatory and go on and on forever swirling round on the top, never going down.